 Get Started Early

-With 20 months to go, continue researching or work with your recruitment partner to create a list of target programs.
-Depending on the program, you’ll need to meet or exceed a specific score on an English language proficiency test like TOEFL or IELTS.
-Often, students will need IELTS scores of at least 6.0 or TOEFL scores between 70.0 and 90.0 to be considered.
+Depending on the programs you’re aiming for, you’ll need to meet or exceed a specific score on an English language proficiency test like TOEFL or IELTS.
+Often, students will need IELTS scores of at least 6.0 to attend a college or regional university, and at least 6.5 for a larger or U15 university.
+Taking TOEFL instead?
+Institutions will generally look for a minimum TOEFL score between 70.0 and 90.0.
+Be sure to check your individual institution’s admission pages for more details.

 Did you know: Lots of international students forget to add their English language proficiency test scores to applications.
 This can lead to application rejection.
 Don’t let that happen to you!
 Include your score on every program application.

 If you want to study at a Canadian college or university taught in French, take a French language proficiency test instead.
-Test d’Evaluation du Français (TEF) and Test de Connaissance du Français (TCF) are widely-accepted options.
+Test d’Evaluation du Français (TEF) and Test de Connaissance du Français (TCF) are widely accepted options.

 Assemble Your Application